SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

 An IOC is an observable that represents a malicious activity.
 For more information, please consult [this page](https://docs.sekoia.io/cti/features/consume/observables/).

 !!! note
-     Only Sekoia Indicators will be updated.
+     Only the Sekoia Indicator types will be updated.

      Update is scheduled every night to ensure that valid IOCs are used to detect threats.